renoce/scrcpy-source/README.md

     scrcpy --otg
     ```

- - Control the device using gamepad controllers plugged into the computer:
+ - Control the device using gamepads plugged into the computer:

     ```bash
     scrcpy --gamepad=uhid